-- 7. The DPC engaged with both the Data Subject and Respondent in relation to the subject matter of the complaint On 18 September 2023, the DPC wrote to the Respondent formally commencing its investigation and requesting that it address the concerns raised. - 8.
-In response to the DPC's investigation, the Respondent explained that it had referred the matter to its specialist team which confirmed that the Data Subject's accounts had been placed in a security checkpoint.
-The Respondent explained the reasons why an account may be placed in such a checkpoint and confirmed that, in the Data Subject's case, this was due to the detection by the Respondent of an unfamiliar login and apparent suspicious activity on the Data Subject's Facebook account. - 9.
-The Respondent further explained that its specialist team had since reviewed the checkpoint placed on the Data Subject's account and, on foot of the DPC's investigation, had reached out to the Data Subject directly to request a new secure email address in order to facilitate the Data Subject in regaining full access to the account.
-The Respondent also provided a copy of this correspondence to the DPC. - 10.
-In light of the explanations provided by the Respondent as set out above, and the fact that it had agreed to facilitate the Data Subject in regaining full access to their account, the DPC considered it appropriate to conclude the complaint by way of amicable resolution.
-On 24 October 2023, the DPC wrote to the Data Subject outlining the Respondent's response to its investigation.
-In the circumstances, the DPC asked the Data Subject to notify it, within a specified timeframe, if they were not satisfied with the outcome, so that the DPC could take further action.
-The DPC did not receive any further communication from the Data Subject and, accordingly, the complaint has been deemed to have been amicably resolved. - 11.
+- 7. The DPC engaged with both the Data Subject and Respondent in relation to the subject matter of the complaint.
+On 25 October 2023, the DPC wrote to the Respondent formally commencing its investigation and requesting that it address the concerns raised. - 8.
+In response to the DPC's investigation, the Respondent explained that it had referred the matter to its specialist team, which confirmed that the Data Subject's accounts showed signs of compromise.
+The Respondent further explained that its specialist team had since reviewed the Data Subject's accounts and, on foot of the DPC's investigation, had reached out to the Data Subject directly to request a new secure email address in order to facilitate the Data Subject in regaining full access to the account.
+The Respondent also provided a copy of this correspondence to the DPC. - 9.
+In light of the explanations provided by the Respondent as set out above, and the fact that it had agreed to facilitate the Data Subject in regaining full access to their accounts, the DPC considered it appropriate to conclude the complaint by way of amicable resolution.
+On 22 December 2023, the DPC wrote to the Data Subject outlining the Respondent's response to its investigation.
+In the circumstances, the DPC asked the Data Subject to notify it, within a specified timeframe, if they were not satisfied with the outcome, so that the DPC could take further action. - 10.
+Despite some initial issues with regaining access to their Facebook account, which were subsequently addressed by the Respondent, the Data Subject ultimately confirmed that access to both accounts had been restored and, accordingly, the complaint has been deemed to have been amicably resolved. - 11.
 In circumstances where the subject-matter of the complaint has been amicably resolved, in full, the complaint, by virtue of Section 109(3) of the 2018 Act, is deemed to have been withdrawn by the Data Subject.